Christine Nafula

-Christine Nafula (born 10 November 1991) is a Kenyan football midfielder, who last played for Kayseri Kadın FK in the Turkish Women's Super League.
+Christine Nafula (born 10 November 1991) is a Kenyan football midfielder, who plays for ŽFK Brera Tiverija in the Macedonian Football Championship.
 She has been a member of the Kenya women's national team.

 Family life

 Nafula comes from a footballing family.
 She is a younger daughter of a family of six.
-Her brother Eric Johanna Omondi plays for Jönköpings Södra and previously played for Mathare United, while Felix Oucho also played for Mathare United and is currently a coach at a club in Busia.
+Her brother Eric Johanna Omondi plays for UTA Arad and previously played for Mathare United, while Felix Oucho also played for Mathare United and is currently a coach at a club in Busia.
 Her other brother, Anthony Kadudu featured for Tusker FC whilst her elder sister, Doreen Nabwire is a former footballer for the Kenya women's national team.

 Club career

 By March 2022, Nafula moved to Turkey, and signed with Kayseri Kadın FK to play in the second half of the 2021–22 Super League season.
 She scored one goal in ten matches capped.

 International career

 Nafula played for Kenya national team at the 2016 Africa Women Cup of Nations.
 At the time, her sister was the team manager.